offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 A mass spectrometer is a device that breaks and bins molecules by their mass-to-charge ratio: Given a sample of molecules, the device randomly fragment_NORMs each molecule in the sample (forming ions), then bins each ion by its mass-to-charge ratio (`{kt} \frac{m}{z}`).

-The device outputs a plot of intensities called a spectrum.
-The spectrum's ...
+The mass spectrometer outputs a plot called a spectrum_MS, where the...

  * x-axis is the mass-to-charge ratio.
- * y-axis is the intensity of that mass-to-charge ratio (how much more / less did that mass-to-charge show compared to the others).
+ * y-axis is the intensity of that mass-to-charge ratio (how much more / less did that mass-to-charge appear compared to the others).

 ```{svgbob}
     y